-A student who participates (attends, practices, plays, rehearses, cheers, competes, performs) in an after-school or night-time activity must have been in attendance for a full day of school.
-Students with unexcused absences will not be allowed to participate in any after-school activities.
-However, a student will be able to participate if their absence is excused.
+A student who participates (practices, plays, rehearses, cheers, competes, performs) in an after-school or night-time activity must have been in attendance for a full day of school.
+Students with unexcused absences will not be allowed to participate in any after-school activities for that particular day.
+However, a student will be able to participate if their absence is excused, if they've attended school for part of the day, and if they have a note from their doctor.
 When a school team or group is returning late at night from a school-related event, the coach or sponsor will coordinate with the principal for a possible late arrival time for school the next day.